david0rr/post_reader/README.md

 ### POST READER README
 ---

-Post_reader is a tool to be utilised after the analysis of postive site detection using ~~VESPA or VESPA-slim~~ [Vespasian](https://github.com/bede/vespasian).
+Post_reader is a tool to be utilised after the analysis of postive site detection using [Vespasian](https://github.com/bede/vespasian).

-Post_reader will look to sift throught the outputs of any ~~VESPA~~ [Vespasian](https://github.com/bede/vespasian) analysis and will remove any controversial detected sites through three analyses:
+Post_reader will look to sift throught the outputs of any [Vespasian](https://github.com/bede/vespasian) analysis and will remove any controversial detected sites through three analyses:
   1. unique site substitutions in desired species
   2. sequence conservation at surrounding regions
   3. removal of sites flanked by regions which consist primarily of gaps.